 Some companies may even offer packages that take these considerations into account.

-In fact, using the same company can be an excellent way to keep the theme constant and to ensure all of your stationary matches.
+In fact, using the same company can be an excellent way to keep the theme constant and to ensure all of your stationary match.
 It gives a great impression and looks very classy.

-This is why you will find that you can shop by theme, on sites such as Picky Bride.
+This is why you will find that you can shop by theme, on sites such as Minted.
 It makes it so much easier!

 Although. having the same design across your stationery is definitely not mandatory.